-First command removes the software installed via the PPA.
-Second command removes the PPA from sources.list.
+The first command removes the software installed via the PPA.
+The second command removes the PPA from sources.list.

-5.1 Installing software using source code in Ubuntu Linux [Not recommended]
+5.1 Installing software using source code on Ubuntu Linux [Not recommended]

-Installing a software using the source code is not something I would recommend to you.
+Installing software using the source code is not something I would recommend to you.
 It’s tedious, troublesome and not very convenient.
-You’ll have to fight your way through dependencies and what not.
-You’ll have to keep the source code files else you won’t be able to uninstall it later.
+You’ll have to fight your way through dependencies and whatnot.
+You’ll have to keep the source code files on your system, else you won’t be able to uninstall the software later.

-But building from source code is still liked by a few, even if they are not developing software of their own.
-To tell you the truth, last I used source code extensively was 5 years ago when I was an intern and I had to develop a software in Ubuntu.
-I have preferred the other ways to install applications in Ubuntu since then.
-For normal desktop Linux user, installing from source code should be best avoided.
+But building from the source code is still some people’s preferred method, even if they don’t develop software of their own.
+To tell the truth, the last time I used source code extensively was 5 years ago when I was an intern and I had to develop a program using Ubuntu.
+I’ve come to prefer other ways to install applications on Ubuntu since then.
+For normal desktop Linux users, installing from source code should be avoided.

-I’ll be short in this section and just list out the steps to install a software from source code:
+I’ll be brief in this section and just list the steps for installing software from source code:

 - Download the source code of the program you want to install.

 - Go to the extracted directory and look for a README or INSTALL file.
 Well developed software may include such a file to provide installation and/or removal instructions.